nasa-pds-engineering-node/github-actions-base/README.md

 ## 🔧 Maintaining this Base

+To update this base image, just make changes to the `Dockerfile` and, if needed, the `m2-repository.tar.bz2`.

-Making a release of this repository on GitHub will trigger a GitHub Actions workflow that publishes a new `latest` image to the [Docker Hub](https://hub.docker.com/).
+To make a release of this image on the [Docker Hub](https://hub.docker.com/), do a push to GitHub:

+- A push to the `main` branch will trigger an automatic build of the image with the `:latest` tag and push it to `nasapds/pds-github-actions-base:latest` on the Docker Hub.
+- A push to a `vX.Y.Z` tag will trigger an automatic build of the image with the `:X.Y.Z` tag and push it to `nasapds/pds-github-actions-base:X.Y.Z`, where `X.Y.Z` is a [semantic version](https://www.semver.org/).

 But if you ever need to do that by hand, try this: